chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ## Toggling Favorites

-If we remember grapql api, toogle favorites consist in increase a count which belongs to differents users, every user only toggle favorite once, a note could not receives too many favorites by the same user.
+If we remember grapql api, toogle favorites consist in increasing a counter which belongs to differents users, every user only toggles favorite once, a note could not receive too many favorites by the same user.

 We create a FavoriteNote component in order to display a link and control with states the quantity of favorites in a note.
 We put this on NoteUser component, considering three parameters which are [me, noteId and favoriteCount]